iwinoto/watsonx-data-demo/Demo script.md

 * Connects to S3 compliant low cost object store for data storage.
 * Connects to various storage technologies using common standards such as S3 or open source for data lake.
 * Implements open source standards for data lake cataloguing
-* Provides open source SQL engines to efficiently execute queries on data lakes and lakehouses
+* Provides open source SQL engines like Presto and Spark to efficiently execute queries on data lakes and lakehouses
+* Connects with many open source and proprietary data stores and services (postgres, DB2, Snowflake, S3 object stores, other data warehouses)
 * Provides library of open source query engines that are popular in the market so data scientist do not need to learn new proprietary tools
+* Connects with powerful opensource tools like Hive Meta Store and Iceberg which provides tooles like time travel and alterations to tables
+* Can be part of an end-to-end AI pipeline with integration to watsonx.ai, Studio and other products
+* Hybrid deploymention opotions - on/off-prem, PaaS or SaaS
 * allows for offloading existing data from a client’s enterprise data warehouse (EDW), where the performance requirements and/or frequency with which the data is accessed don’t justify the costs of having that data in the warehouse (keep in mind that costs aren’t limited to the data storage itself; there are costs in preparing and moving data into the warehouse, additional storage costs for larger backup images, the impact of running relatively low priority workloads at the same time as higher priority workloads, and so on).
 * queries can combine data in the warehouse with the data in the lakehouse.
 This provides clients with complete flexibility in where they store their data.
 * Presto in watsonx.data can currently connect to IBM Db2, Netezza, Apache Kafka, Elasticsearch, MongoDB, MySQL, PostgreSQL, SAP HANA, SingleStore, Snowflake, SQL Server, Teradata, and others through a custom connector